Handel History, Family Crest & Coats of Arms

 - Karen Handel, American Republican politician, Secretary of State of Georgia, 2007-; Delegate to Republican National Convention from Georgia, 2008

-- Edward Handel, American Democrat politician, Member of Connecticut State House of Representatives from East Hartford; Defeated, 1910; Elected 1914
+- Edward Handel, American Democratic Party politician, Member of Connecticut State House of Representatives from East Hartford; Defeated, 1910; Elected 1914

 - Christian F. Handel, American politician, First Selectman of Glastonbury, Connecticut, 1922

-- Christian Handel, American Democrat politician, Candidate for Connecticut State House of Representatives from East Hartford, 1896
+- Christian Handel, American Democratic Party politician, Candidate for Connecticut State House of Representatives from East Hartford, 1896

 - Cornelius D. Van Handel, American politician, Representative from Wisconsin 8th District, 1984

 - Thomas Händel (b.
 1953), German politician and trade unionist

 - György Handel (1959-2021), Hungarian footballer who played once for the Hungary national football team, he died from COVID-19